domienschepers/wifi-surveying/README.md

 The challenge of surveying multiple frequency bands is further exacerbated since 5 GHz networks are harder to detect as the range in this frequency band is lower than in the 2.4 GHz band, and there are more 5 GHz channels to perform channel-hopping on.
 As a result, it may lead to the collection of more 2.4 GHz networks, and therefore the impact of 5 GHz networks on the combined statistics is significantly reduced, further illustrating the importance of reporting statistics for each frequency band separately.

-## Wi-Fi Measurement Tool

-We provide a tool to extract statistics from network captures containing beacon and probe response frames.

-Additionally, we provide a tool to extract statistics from the [Radiocells](https://radiocells.org/) project.

-For more information, see [the detailed page on our measurement tool](tool).

-## Wi-Fi Security Statistics
+## Wi-Fi Statistics

 We present security statistics on a fine-grained level, per year, region, and frequency band.

 Statistics cover a variety of features such as Wi-Fi WPS, and detailed encryption and authentication mechanisms.

 For more information, see [the detailed page on our security statistics](statistics).

+#### Tool

+We provide a tool to extract statistics from network captures containing beacon and probe response frames.

+For more information, see [the detailed page on our statistics tool](tool).

 ## Wi-Fi Datasets